 This field allows you to filter out payroll items of one or multiple statuses.
 There are four possible payroll item statuses:

-If you select multiple statuses in this field, all items having any of those statuses will display.
+If you select multiple statuses in this field, all items having any of those statuses will be displayed.

-Next time you come back to the same group (unit or section), Neo will remember which filters were applied last.
+Next time you come back to the same group (unit or section), Quinyx will remember which filters were applied last.

 All filter fields below the two radio buttons will see the options available in their drop-downs restricted by the selections you make in other fields.
 This means, for instance, if you select Unit 1 in the Units field and then the Home-unit employees radiobox, you will subsequently only be able to select the names of employees that have Unit 1 as home unit in the Employees field.
 The only exception to this is the Payroll item status field since it filters on payroll items and not on employees.